-This instruction (Figure 3) is used to force selected bits to zero.
-The desired bits are specified by an 8-bit mask (C3-C0)::(A3-A0) consisting of register file address ports that are not required to support this instruction.
-All bits in the selected byte(s) that are in the same bit positions as ones in the mask are reset.
+This instruction (Figure 3) is used to force selected bits of a desired byte(s) to one.
+The desired bits are specified by an 8-bit mask (C3-C0)::(A3-A0)† consisting of register file address ports that are not required to support this instruction.
+All bits in the selected byte(s) that are in the same bit positions as ones in the mask are forced to a logical one.
 The B3-B0 address field is used for both source and destination of this instruction.
-The S bus is the source word for this instruction. $\overline{S100}$ must be forced low for proper operation.
-If $\overline{S100}$ is high, data on the S bus is passed unaltered.
-The status set by the reset bit instruction is as follows:
+The desired byte is specified by forcing \$\overline{S100}\$ to a low value.
+Nonselected packages pass the byte through unaltered.
+The S bus is the source word for this instruction.
+The status set by the set bit instruction is as follows: